Prateeksen27/Quiz-app/README.md

 # Quiz-app
-hyee this a quiz app u can play this freely.
+This is a Online quiz app having questions and multiple choise answers for each question .